-September 8, 2002: Retiring Sampras goes out on a high at US Open
+September 8, 2002: Pete Sampras goes out on a high with US Open title

 On this day in tennis history, Pistol Pete faced an old foe in the US Open final, and wrapped up his storied career in style